PRINCE2F PRINCE2 Practices Practice Question

 - B.A Request for Change is raised by the Project Board; an Off-specification is raised by the Project Manager

-- B.A Request for Change is a type of risk, whereas an Off-specification is a type of issue
+- ✓ C.A Request for Change is a proposal for a change; an Off-specification is a non-conformance with a baseline

-- C.A Request for Change requires a change budget, whereas an Off-specification does not
+- D.A Request for Change always requires a change budget; an Off-specification does not

-- ✓ D.A Request for Change proposes a modification to an approved baseline, whereas an Off-specification occurs when a product does not meet its specification
+- ✓ D.A Request for Change proposes a modification to an agreed baseline, while an Off-specification identifies a product that does not meet its specification.

 This PRINCE2F practice question is part of Courseiva's free PeopleCert certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PRINCE2F exam.